onejeuu/sc-file/README.md

 You can download executable from [Releases page](https://github.com/onejeuu/sc-file/releases).

 > [!WARNING]
-> Any changes in game client files can be detected.
+> Any changes in game assets can be detected.
 Use at your own risk.

 ## 📁 Formats